'Fear The Walking Dead': Watch the eerie new trailer for season 6B

 “You really know what’s going on with each character, and you can really track their commitment, the problems, the conflict, the alliances, and really understand them and be emotionally invested.
 I think it’s really fun for the audience.”

-Season six of Fear The Walking Dead has been split into two parts due to production delays caused by the coronavirus– you can read NME‘s review of part one here.
+Season six of Fear The Walking Dead has been split into two parts due to production delays caused by the coronavirus – you can read NME‘s review of part one here.